How to Receive International Payments in India

 Virtual International Bank Accounts

 The platforms then consolidate these local payments and transfer them to the recipient’s personal bank account.
-Now let us see if virtual accounts are the way to go for you to receive international payments:
+Let's explore whether virtual accounts could be the answer to how to receive international payments in India.

 Timelines